ACCEPTING Applications for the classes beginning Fall 2026 – Applications due by August 1, 2026

 WHAT’S COVERED IN THE FIGR UC SCHOLARSHIP

 The FIGR UC Scholarship covers in-state systemwide Tuition and Student Services Fees and Campus Fees for eligible applicants.
+Applicants should review the full cost of attendance directly with the UC Campus Financial Aid office.
 Professional Degree Supplemental Tuition may be covered depending on availability of funds.

 To be eligible for the FIGR UC Scholarship, applicants must meet ALL of the following criteria: